Diagnosing scoliosis and kyphosis

 One of Ohio State’s strengths is our physical therapy program, with therapists who specialize in spine conditions.
 Following an examination of posture, spine mobility, strength and flexibility, our physical therapists customize a plan for you.
 We take into account any impairments or functional limitations you have.
-Typically, you will work one on one with a therapist on pain-relieving movement strategies and on improvements in strength and flexibility.
+Typically, you’ll work one-on-one with a therapist on pain-relieving movement strategies and on improvements in strength and flexibility.

 - Real-time ultrasound imaging (RUSI) of movement in anatomical structures to retrain the deep stabilizing musculature of your spine (a highly researched, evidence-based intervention)